dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

     { "ErrorMessage":"" } ```

     ```
-1. If you are opening a Repository issue you need to [fill the "Error message section"](#how-to-fill-a-known-issue-error-message-section").
+1. If you are opening a Repository issue you need to [fill the "Error message" section](#how-to-fill-a-known-issue-error-message-section").
 If you are opening an infrastructure issue, this is going to be handled by the engineering services team.

 ### Reporting known issue via build analysis
 1. On the build analysis you will see links for the type of issue you want to open.
 ![](./Resources/KnownIssuesLinks.png?raw=true)
 1. Click on the link of the [type of issue that suits better the situation](#decide-infrastructure-or-repository-issue).
 1. A template is going to appear for you and most of this information should be already prefilled.
-1. If you are opening a Repository issue you need to [fill the "Error message section"](#how-to-fill-a-known-issue-error-message-section").
+1. If you are opening a Repository issue you need to [fill the "Error message" section](#how-to-fill-a-known-issue-error-message-section").
 If you are opening an infrastructure issue, this is going to be handled by the engineering services team.

 ## How to fill out a known issue error message section
 The "ErrorMessage section" is on the next form: